Polkas/cat2cat/README.md

 [![R build status](https://github.com/polkas/cat2cat/workflows/R-CMD-check/badge.svg)](https://github.com/polkas/cat2cat/actions)
 [![codecov](https://codecov.io/gh/Polkas/cat2cat/branch/master/graph/badge.svg)](https://codecov.io/gh/Polkas/cat2cat)

-## Mapping of a categorical variable according to a new encoding
+## Mapping of a categorical variable in a panel dataset according to a new encoding

 **The main rule is to replicate the observation if it could be assign to a few categories** **then using simple freqencies or ml model to approximate probabilities of being assign to each of them.**